TCSI conducts the following internal and external assessments:

 The test measures a pupil’s stage in language, literacy and mathematics upon completion of F/S 2.
 The assessment contains a mixture of oral and touch based questions, with full-colour illustrations that will be highly appealing to young children.
 There are three sections that measures literacy, language and mathematics on entry and, optionally literacy and mathematics at the end of the Foundation Stage.

 Used together the assessment provides a more rounded view of each pupil which compliments teacher’s observational assessments.

 CAT4 assesses a pupil’s ability to reason with and manipulate different types of material through a series of Verbal, Non-Verbal, Quantitative and Spatial Ability tasks.
 Together, these four tests provide teachers with a comprehensive profile of a pupil’s reasoning abilities, and as such the core abilities related to learning.

 The resulting data can then be used to identify a pupil’s strengths, weaknesses and learning preferences, providing accurate and reliable information that is essential for personalised learning.
 The more we know about a pupil, the better position we should be in to offer a learning environment and ways of teaching and learning that allow pupils to maximise their potential.
 Information about a pupil’s reasoning ability will be key to many decisions and is considered alongside attainment data and other factors known to impact on learning, such as attendance and attitude.

-Cambridge International Examinations is the world’s largest provider of international education programmes and qualifications for 5-19 year olds.
+Cambridge International Examinations is the world’s largest provider of international education programmes and qualifications for 16 years old.
 These qualifications are taken in over 160 countries and are recognised by universities, education providers and employers across the world.